UC Alumni Association Volunteer Leadership

 Andi Wiot’s interest in serving her alma mater comes very naturally.
 Her parents were outstanding musicians and CCM faculty members.
 Her late husband chaired UC’s Department of Radiology and served on the UC Foundation board.
 And Andi leveraged her nursing degree to work in the Emergency Department at University Hospital (now the UC Medical Center), retiring as Nursing Supervisor.
 She later became a founding member of the UC College of Nursing’s Board of Advisors and helped organize the annual recognition dinner and awards that showcase regional nurses for their tremendous caregiving.

-As a member of the UC Foundation board’s Alumni Association, Andi cherishes the opportunity to champion the university and the UC family.
+As a member of the UC Foundation board’s Alumni Association Committee, Andi cherishes the opportunity to champion the university and the UC family.
 “UC is an incredible collection of many outstanding colleges, attracting high-achieving students, and graduating talented students in multiple fields,” she says.